silky/chrisdone-homepage/posts/god-mode.markdown

 Coming back to the examples I came up with in [speculations on exclusive editing]((/posts/speculations-on-exclusive-editing)), God-mode is on par with Vim.
-In fact, it's fewer key presses for each one:
+In fact, it's the same or fewer key presses for each one:

     Vim:   bbDi (5)
-    Emacs: g.ki (4)
+    Emacs: gb.ki (5)

     Vim:   db.i (4)
-    Emacs: g←.
-(3)
+    Emacs: g←.i (4)

     Vim:   ?r↲lDi (8)
     Emacs: rr↲ki (5)

 That's not bad.
-I grant that my Vim fu is weak, so probably there are shorter ways to write the Vmi examples.
+I grant that my Vim fu is weak, so probably there are shorter ways to write the Vim examples.
 But at any rate Emacs is doing well here.

 ## Evaluation After One Month